CliffordV/CS-GO-Commands/README.md

 * Download or Clone
 * Extract
+* Open knife_binds folder
-* Move the file knife_binds in this path
+* Move all files in this path
 * "...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg"

 #### The folder structure after you move the file should look like this: